Dual Diagnosis Treatment Centers in Georgia

 Georgia has a number of treatment options when it comes to dual diagnosis.
 Below is a list of 20 dual diagnosis treatment centers located throughout Georgia that may help with both mental health issues and substance abuse, including alcohol addiction, drug addiction and more.

-Murphy/harpst Childrens Center Inc is a dual-diagnosis treatment center in Cedartown, GA that provides treatment for alcohol or drug addiction and mental health disorders that include major depressive disorder as well as schizoid personality disorder.
+Fayette County Counseling Center is a dual-diagnosis treatment center in Fayetteville, GA that provides treatment services for mental health and substance use disorders that include depression as well as binge eating.

 Services included: